 Concomitant use of APTIOM and oral contraceptives containing ethinylestradiol and levonorgestrel is associated with lower plasma levels of these hormones.
 Patients should use additional or alternative non‐hormonal birth control during APTIOM treatment and after discontinuation of APTIOM for one menstrual cycle, or until otherwise instructed.

-Aptiom® (eslicarbazepine acetate) is indicated for the treatment of partial-onset seizures as monotherapy or adjunctive therapy.
+Aptiom® (eslicarbazepine acetate) is indicated for the treatment of partial‐onset seizures in patients 4 years of age and older.

 Before prescribing APTIOM, please read the Full Prescribing Information.